VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

     connectionString: =c= This is the connection string

-In both cases the `connectString` is considered defined - with Python `None` in the first example - so the templating engine will use those values, resulting in configuration files generated without error but with unusable values.
-For example,
+In both cases the `connectString` is considered defined when slurped up by the YAML parser - having the Python value `None` in the first example
+- and the templating engine will happily use those values, resulting in configuration files generated without error but with unusable values, such as

+        <modelConfig
-    connectionString: None
+          connectionString= None />

 We don't want that so we delete these variables from the dictionary used for templating.
+We use the `conifer_scrub()` Jinja2 filter to do this in the `provision_templates.yml` task file.
+The `conifer_scrub` filter is defined in `filter_plugins/core.py`.

-The `conifer_scrubbed` namespace of the data dictionary is a copy of `conifer_raw` with unset variables removed.
-Now unset variables are truly undefined and the templating engine will error when they are encountered.
-The `varbilize`plugin creates this dictionary.
+Now variables not given values in the vars files are truly undefined and the templating engine will error when they are encountered.

-The `conifer_unset` namespace has variables that are defined as `None` or as a conifer comment.
-The `varbilize`plugin creates this dictionary.
+## Conifer seed

-The uppermost `defaults.yml` servers two primary purposes.
+The uppermost `defaults.yml` serves two primary purposes.
 It first provides default values that you wish to provision across your organization (these can be overridden by later in the vars hiearchy).
 Second it delimits the **required** variables for your organization.
-If a required variable does not have a default value (say, a password) still include it here and set the YAML value to a Conifer comment marker `=c=`.
+If a required variable does not have a default value (say, a password) you should still include it here and set the YAML value to a Conifer comment marker `=c=`.

-      password: =c=
+      password: =c= Your secret login credential

 Any commented variables like this that are not overridden by later vars files will be used by the conifer `seed` subcommand to generate a site-specific vars starter file.

+The `mk_site_vars.yml` task file uses the `conifer_pluck()` Jinja2
+filter to collect these unset variables.
+The `conifer_pluck` filter is defined in `filter_plugins/core.py`.

-Required settings for your organization should be defined with a value or a `=c=` marker in the `defaults.yml` file.
-Do not include optional settings with a `=c=` marker because the conifer `seed` subcommand will report in the site-specific vars starter file, implying to the end user that a value is needed.
-Well, on the other hand, you could indicate to the end user that the setting is optional, something like
+Only required settings for your organization should be included in the `defaults.yml` file.
+Do not include optional settings, either undefined or with a `=c=` marker because the conifer `seed` subcommand will report in the site-specific vars starter file, implying to the end user that a value is needed.

-      showConnections: =c= This is optional but encouraged...

-### Variable naming convention
+### Variable naming conventions

 `filename_property`